RomanshkVolkov/vps-db-deploy/readme.md

 >[!IMPORTANT]
 > - 1password (optional - need modify script if you don't use)
 > - know how to read
+> - change type volume for production from "bind mount" to "named volume"

 ```
 Example usage: